-- Winslow and Newland Halls Parking lot in front of the Administration Building. - Administration Building Parking lot in front of Administration Building. - Cafeteria Soccer field behind the cafeteria. - Gymnasium Parking lot in front of Administration Building. - RA's and building coordinators will take roll to insure all students and employees are accounted for.
+- Winslow and Newland Halls Open field in front of the Administration Building. - Administration Building Open field in front of Administration Building. - Cafeteria Soccer field behind the cafeteria. - Gymnasium Open field in front of Administration Building. - RA's and building coordinators will take roll to insure all students and employees are accounted for.